 Environmentally Relevant Activities

-The Department of Environment and Science (DES) and local governments across Queensland are jointly responsible for regulating prescribed Environmentally relevant activities (ERAs).
+The Department of Environment, Tourism, Science and Innovation (DETSI) and local governments across Queensland are jointly responsible for regulating prescribed environmentally relevant activities (ERAs).

 A prescribed ERA is one that has: